Unwinding Stochastic Order Flow: When to Warehouse Trades: Numerical Results

 These parameters were picked to match the overall statistics (spread and impact cost, volume on close) from Nasdaq's 2022 Intern's Guide to Trading \cite{Mackintosh2022} and align with the empirical estimates found in \cite{Chen2019} and \cite{JMK2022b}.

 \paragraph{In-flow parameters.}

-The in-flow process uses 20 equispaced i.i.d.\ Gaussian shocks (rather than a Brownian motion).
-The volatility parameter $\sigma$ controls the variance of those shocks.
+The in-flow process uses 20 equispaced i.i.d.\ Gaussian shocks (rather than a Brownian motion).\footnote{This process is not realistic for order flow; it is chosen to make the figures easy to interpret and to have a straightforward simulation code.
+Random arrival times and self-exciting volume would be more realistic.
+However, the take-aways for more complicated models would be similar as we know from our theoretical results that the optimal feedback strategy does not depend on the driving martingale.} The volatility parameter $\sigma$ controls the variance of those shocks.
 We express $\sigma$ in terms of daily quadratic variation to make it comparable to the Brownian motion case or a different number of intraday shocks.

 \begin{enumerate} \item The in-flow volatility $\sigma = 0.1$ has unit $[V] [T]^{-1/2}$ and describes in-flow shocks.

 \item The in-flow's autocorrelation (Ornstein--Uhlenbeck) parameter $\theta$ has unit $[V] [T]^{-1}$.
 We consider three cases: the default martingale case $\theta=0$, the momentum case $\theta = -1$, and the reversal case $\theta = 1$.
 Therefore, in the momentum case, if the desk stopped trading the out-flow, their inventory would in expectation double over $\log(2) \approx 0.69$ days.
 Conversely, in the reversal case, if the desk stopped trading the out-flow, their inventory would naturally internalize by half over $\log(2) \approx 0.69$ days. \end{enumerate}